apache/cordova-docs/www/_members/knaito.md

 homepage: https://github.com/knight9999
 ---

-First learned about Cordova in 2012 and since then have been involved in hybrid app development, development support, and plugin development.
+Has first learned about Cordova in 2012 and has since been involved in hybrid app and plugin development and support.
-Joined PMC Member in 2018 and assist with development and testing.
+Joined PMC in 2018 and assists with development and testing.